Pirates vs. Orioles Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 14 doubles, a triple, five home runs, 10 walks and 23 RBI (42 total hits).
+- Reynolds has 43 hits with 14 doubles, a triple, five home runs, 10 walks and 23 RBI.
 He's also stolen five bases.

-- Reynolds will look for his fourth straight game with a hit in this contest.
-During his last five outings he is hitting .150 with a double and a walk.
+- Reynolds has hit safely in four straight games.
+In his last five games he is hitting .211 with a double and a walk.

 Reynolds Recent Games